Climate-Action-Agency/test-remix-supabase/README.md

 ## Development workflow

-- Always work in separate branches, and use pull requests.
-- Process:
-	1. FYI: we normally use [Linear](https://linear.app/) for issue tracking and creating branch names, but ignore this for now.
+We normally use [Linear](https://linear.app/) for issue tracking and creating branch names, but ignore this for now.

-	2. Create new branch for new feature/fix: `[username]/[description-of-feature]` (PR title: “Description of feature”).
+1. Create new branch for the new feature/fix: `[username]/[description-of-feature]` (PR title: “Description of feature”).
+2. Write your amazing code.
-	3. Apply code linting/prettifier – `npm run fix` (or `npm run precommit` if you modified the database) – before committing code and correct any issues.
+2. Apply code linting/prettifier – `npm run fix` (or `npm run precommit` if you modified the database) – before committing code and correct any issues.
-	4. Create a new [pull request (PR)](https://github.com/Climate-Action-Agency/test-remix-supabase/pulls) on GitHub.
+3. Create a new [pull request (PR)](https://github.com/Climate-Action-Agency/test-remix-supabase/pulls) on GitHub.
-	5. Tech Lead will review your pull request.
+4. Tech Lead will review your pull request.

-- It’s ok to merge `staging` branch into your feature branch to solve conflicts.
+P.S.
+It’s ok to merge `main` branch into your own feature branch to solve conflicts.

 ### Creating migrations for database changes